Security advisory policy

 - Medium/Low: Forward all details to the security alias to be covered in the next product management review meeting.

-ForgeRock’s security council comprises product management, services, and engineering.
+ForgeRock’s product security team comprises product management, services, and engineering.
 It meets to plan the next steps for the evaluation and resolution of a security issue.
 The threat level will determine if an immediate fix and advisory is required, or if instead a bug needs to be filed.
 The delivery of the security advisory is owned by product management.

 Publication process and timeline